 “Delight yourself in the LORD and he will give you the desires of your heart.”
 Psalm 37:4

 Need some ideas to help breathe fresh life into your Bible reading?
-Get my FREE guide, “6 Fresh Ideas to Kick-Start Your Quiet Times.”
+Get my FREE guide, “7 Simple Ideas to Refresh Your Quiet Times.”

 Shadia is a passionate Bible teacher, author and speaker who has a heart for seeing lives transformed by the power of God’s Word.
 She holds a master’s in biblical and theological studies from Western Seminary and is author of several books and Bible studies.